USGCRP/gcis/README.md

 Global Change Information System
 ================================

-This is the web front end and API for the Global Change Information System (GCIS).
+This is the HTML front end and API for the Global Change Information System (GCIS).

 This portion of the GCIS is called Tuba.